dybdeskarphet/dybdeskarphet/README.md

 <img title="Cat coding rabidly" align="right" width="400" alt="Cateloper" src="img/cat.gif" />

 My name is Arda, I'm a passionate FOSS developer who loves Linux and stuff.
-- 🔭 Currently learning Android development.
+- 🔭 Currently learning React Native.
 - 🌱 I translate FOSS projects in my spare time.
-- ➕ I also have a [porftolio](https://kavakci.dev) if you want to know more about me.
+- 🌐 I also have a [porftolio website](https://kavakci.dev) if you want to know more about me.

 ## Languages and Tools:
 <div>